aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/reading-low-resolution-barcode/_index.md

 ---

-## 4. Low Resolution, Width ≈ 80 px
+## 4. Low resolution, width ≈ 80 px

 At **80 px width**, module width approaches 1–2 pixels and correctly detecting bars becomes harder.
 This is where **X-dimension hints** and **quality mode** start to matter.